comptoolsres/comptoolsres.github.io/index.md

 ---
 title: "Computational Tools for Research in Biology"
 keywords: syllabus
-tags: [getting_started]
+tags:
 sidebar: home_sidebar
 permalink: index.html
+summary: An introduction to computational tools for research
 toc: false
-summary: An introduction to computational tools for research, including the Linux command line, Python scripting, and databases.
-This course prepares students to conduct large-scale data analysis on high-performance computing resources.
 ---

 {% include note.html content="This page is under construction." %}